terinjokes/StickersStandard/README.md

 ## Hexagon Sticker ##

 A **hexagon sticker** must be represented by a regular hexagon with the largest diagonals measuring 2 inches.
+The image should be rotationally oriented such that the desired top of the image is positioned at a vertex.

 ### Integration Behavior ###